mannysz/unbiased-bayesian/README.md

-# Bayesian Classifier Text Tagging
+# Unbiased Bayesian
+This project is a small proof of concept to help people kickstart and use a baive bayesian algorithms and natural language processing to identify texts, sentiments, and document types based on its content.

-In order to run the text tagging service, you should pre-install the following software.
+To run it as a web service, you should pre-install the following software.

 - Python 3.5+
 - Foreman (the ruby gem) or Honcho (the python package) if you are running in development environment